 6. On-Post Activities

 Many of the single Soldiers head off post to Vegas on the weekends for obvious reasons.
 But for those with families, there is a pool, a splash pad and playgrounds aplenty.
 There are movie nights, momma & kiddo workouts, a bowling alley, 5Ks, a gym, library and extracurricular activities in which kids can participate.
 On any given weekend there are usually events going on, so take advantage of them to try something new.

 If you need a break from Fort Irwin (sometimes I do just because I miss trees and grass!), you have plenty of options.
 Barstow, which is a 45-minute drive, has an outlet mall, Wal Mart, Home Depot, Marshalls and the California staple: In-n-Out Burger.
 A lot of people will drive an hour and a half to go to Victorville, which also has a lot of shopping and restaurants.
 As mentioned before, consider wandering farther out to LA, Las Vegas or any of the beautiful national parks!

 You may never have another opportunity to see and spend quality time in the kind of landscape surrounding Fort Irwin, so I hope you make the best of it and enjoy it as much as we do!

-Whitney Runyan is a stay-at-home mom of a 4-year-old boy and 2-year-old girl.
+Whitney Runyan is a stay-at-home mom of two.
 She and her husband, Ron, are graduates of Ohio State University and have been married since 2009.
 The Runyans have been stationed at Fort Irwin for a year.